trwicks/trwicks.github.io/blog/content/post/homelab-project-1/index.md

 ## Github - Create a Workflow

-Lastly, I want to create a Github Action to use the runner to run some simple commands.
+Lastly, I want to create a Github Action to use on the newly configured runner.
+This will allow me to run some simple commands in a workflow.

 Create the workflow template in your .github/workflows directory.
 The workflow template below runs every 5 minutes on the self-hosted runner labelled "homelab".
 Every time the workflow is executed the self-hosted runner will run the commands `ip addr; whoami` and this will be displayed in the output section of the workflow on Github.